-Born exactly nine months after Valentine's Day to first generation West Indian immigrants, my entry into the world was traumatic to say the least.
+Born exactly nine months after Valentine's Day to West Indian immigrants, my entry into the world was traumatic to say the least.
 Obviously I can't remember it but by all accounts it set the theme of how my life would continue - cheating death while covered in my own poop.

 I started painting when I was 4 years old.
 My Auntie still has several of my childhood paintings framed and hanging in her home.
 They're awful and she's too kind.
 My Dad used to take my brothers and me to art galleries a lot when we were kids.
 If you were to ask him now he'd probably say it was to give us some culture but in reality I'm pretty sure it's because art galleries are quiet and it's the only place we couldn't run around shouting and beating the crap out of each other.
 By around 5 or 6 it was apparent I loved anything and everything creative.